1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 # Printhead
 The printheads of the **Go** and the **Neo** aren't identical because of the different type of extruder they're using:

-- the **Go** uses a bowden drive feeder/extruder while
+- the **Go** uses a bowden drive feeder system while
-- the **Neo** is using a direct drive feeder/extruder.
+- the **Neo** is using a direct drive feeder system.

-If you look at both printheads from the front and compare their size, you'll notice that the one of the **Go** is a bit smaller and more square than the wider and more rectangular shaped one of the **Neo**.
+If you look at both printheads from the front and compare their size, you'll notice that the one of the **Go** is a bit smaller (and lighter) and more square than the wider (and heavier) and more rectangular shaped one of the **Neo**.

 ## Go
 The following picture shows a new printhead for the **Go** as it comes as a spare part.